BlackwingHQ/security-research/README.md

 ## Coordinated Disclosure Policy

 The Blackwing Intelligence research team is dedicated to protecting users.
-We view vulnerability disclosure as a collaborative process to protect users.
-This is why Blackwing adheres to a 90-day disclosure deadline.
+We view vulnerability disclosure as a collaborative process aimed at safeguarding users, which is why Blackwing adheres to a 90-day disclosure deadline.

-When we identify a vulnerability in a project or product as part of our public vulnerability research, we will report it by attempting to contact the publicly-listed security contact for the responsible party if one exists; otherwise we will attempt to contact the responsible party directly.
+When we identify a vulnerability in a project or product as part of our public vulnerability research, we will report it by attempting to contact the publicly listed security contact for the responsible party, if one exists.
+If no such contact is available, we will attempt to contact the responsible party directly.

-If the responsible party responds and agrees the issue poses a security risk, we will work with their security team or individuals delegated by the responsible party to communicate the vulnerability in detail, and coordinate the process for public disclosure.
-Responsibility for developing and releasing a patch lies firmly with the responsible party, though we aim to facilitate this by providing detailed information about the vulnerability.
+If the responsible party responds and agrees that the issue poses a security risk, we will work with their security team or designated individuals to communicate the vulnerability in detail and coordinate the process for public disclosure.
+The responsibility for developing and releasing a patch lies with the responsible party, although we aim to facilitate this by providing detailed information about the vulnerability.

+If the responsible party does not respond, or does not agree the issue poses a security risk, we will still disclose the vulnerability after 90 days have passed.

-After notifying responsible parties of vulnerabilities, details will be shared in public with the defensive community after 90 days, or sooner if the responsible party releases a fix.
-That deadline can vary in the following ways:
+After notifying responsible parties of vulnerabilities, we will publicly share the details with the defensive community after 90 days or sooner if the responsible party releases a fix.
+The disclosure deadline may vary in the following ways:

 - If a deadline is due to expire on a weekend or US public holiday, the deadline will be moved to the next normal work day.
 - Before the 90-day deadline has expired, if the responsible party lets us know that a patch is scheduled for release on a specific day that will fall within 14 days following the deadline, we will delay the public disclosure until the availability of the patch.
-- If we observe a 0day (see below for definition) vulnerability being actively exploited, we believe more urgent action is appropriate and we may apply a shorter disclosure deadline.
+- If we observe a 0day (see definition below) vulnerability being actively exploited, we believe more urgent action is appropriate and we may apply a shorter disclosure deadline.
 We believe it is important that responsible parties disclose that there is evidence to suggest that the vulnerability is under active exploitation.

-As always, we reserve the right to bring deadlines forwards or backwards based on extreme circumstances.
-We remain committed to treating all responsible parties equally.
+We reserve the right to adjust deadlines - either bringing them forward or extending them — based on extreme circumstances.
+However, we remain committed to treating all responsible parties equally.

-This policy is strongly in line with our desire to improve industry response times to security bugs, but also results in softer landings for bugs marginally over deadline.
+This policy aligns with our goal of improving industry response times to security bugs, while also allowing for more flexible handling of cases where deadlines are slightly exceeded.

 **Note:** This policy is primarily based on [Google's vulnerability disclosure policy](https://about.google/appsecurity/).
 We join Google in calling on all researchers to adopt disclosure deadlines in some form.
 Creating pressure towards more reasonably-timed fixes will result in better security outcomes for users.

 ### Terms
-- Responsible party - Vendors, open source maintainers, and other third parties that are responsible for addressing security vulnerabilities in their products or projects.
+- **Responsible Party** - Vendors, open source maintainers, and other third parties that are responsible for addressing security vulnerabilities in their products or projects.
-- 0day - A 0day (zero-day) vulnerability refers to a security flaw in software or hardware that is not widely known.
+- **0day Vulnerability** - A 0day (zero-day) vulnerability refers to a security flaw in software or hardware that is not widely known, regardless of whether a patch is available by the vendor or maintainer.
+However, once a patch is available, the vulnerability is no longer considered a 0day vulnerability as the technical details of the vulnerability are by definition publicly available as part of the patch.

 ### Frequently Asked Questions
 - **Why don't you use the term responsible disclosure?**